DavideBrex/SpikeFlow/README.md

 - **MultiQC Report**

-    Consolidates various quality control (QC) metrics:
+    - If the differential peaks analysis was activated, you will find scatter plots/volcano and PCA plots in the report.
+    - Peak Calling Data: Displays the number of peaks called per sample for each method (MACS2, EPIC2, EDD).
+    - Peaks annotation
+    - Reads Table: Per sample reference and spike-in calculated with the normalisation set by the user.
     - Basic QC with FastQC: Evaluates basic quality metrics of the sequencing data.
     - Phantom Peak Qual Tools: Provides NSC and RSC values, indicating the quality and reproducibility of ChIP samples.
 NSC measures signal-to-noise ratio, while RSC assesses enrichment strength.
     - Fingerprint Plots: Visual representation of the sample quality, showing how reads are distributed across the genome.
-    - Spike-in QC: Reveals the number of reads aligned to both the endogenous and exogenous genomes, crucial for evaluating spike-in normalization effectiveness.
-    - Peak Calling Data: Displays the number of peaks called per sample for each method (MACS2, EPIC2, EDD).

      ```results/QC/multiqc/multiqc_report.html```

+- **Peaks Differential Analysis**
+    - In this folder, you will find the differential peak regions and the volcano/scatter/pca plots for each antibody and contrast.

+    ``results/differentialAnalysis``

+    If spike-in normalised peak calling was activated, you will find the results of the differential analysis in:

+    ``results/differentialAnalysis/NormalisedPeaks``

 - **Normalized BigWig Files**:
     - Essential for visualizing read distribution and creating detailed heatmaps.